What Is Kubernetes Headless Service (With Examples)?

 When a regular Service redirects an incoming request to a Pod, it has to make sure the Pod is healthy (working correctly).
 These health checks are usually rather basic.

-For example, for a database Pod, it might only check "Does this database return an answer when queried?"
+For example, a database Pod might only check, "Does this database return an answer when queried?"
 If it does, it is considered healthy.
 But what if 10 Pods return an answer in 0.1 seconds and one Pod returns the answer in 3 seconds?
 That's 30 times slower.
 It's a signal that the Pod has an issue.
 But the Service might not catch that.
 And any client connecting to that Pod will get answers very slowly.
-This can lead to very poor user experience for those unlucky to have requests served by that Pod.
+This can lead to a very poor user experience for those unlucky who have requests served by that Pod.

 With a headless Service, a client app can interact with Pods directly.
-And it can periodically check for the ones that perform best (provide super fast answers).
-It can then avoid using slow Pods, leading to a much better user experience.
+It can periodically check for the ones that perform best (provide super fast answers) and avoid using slow Pods, leading to a much better user experience.

 Custom Load-Balancing Logic